 College decisions are very personal.
 Teens, including unschoolers, need to balance a wide variety of concerns to find a school that is their best fit academically, socially, philosophically, geographically, and financially.
 There is no one-size-fits-all solution, but this article explores some of the college options that may be most appealing to unschoolers.

 Unschoolers vary widely in the experience they choose for the high school years.
 Some teens choose to focus primarily on a single interest such as a foreign language, learning computer coding, or honing musical talents.
 Other unschooling families remain child led, but opt for a more traditional route such as dual enrollment at a community college.
 No matter what the student chooses, if college is a long-term goal, it makes sense to understand what colleges expect.
-It s important for teens to understand how their high school plans may affect the range of of realistic college options.
-A consultation as the student enters the high school years can also be helpful.
+It is important for teens to understand how their high school plans may affect the range of of realistic college options.
+A consultation as the student enters the high school can help students and families plan a strategy for documentation with college options in mind.
 While teens can always change their minds as they grow and develop, understanding the basics of the process will allow the student to make informed choices.

 College Options That May Be Appealing to Unschoolers